Karin Sjödin

+Early life

+In 1983, Sjödin was born in Gothenburg, Sweden.
+She learned golf at Delsjö Golf Club, located close to the city.

 Amateur career

-Sjödin was born in Gothenburg, Sweden and learned golf at Delsjö Golf Club close to the city.

-In 2000 she won the Swedish Junior Match-play Championship and, still as an amateur, the Öijared Ladies Open on the Swedish Golf Tour, at the time named the Telia Tour.
+In 2000, she won the Swedish Junior Match-play Championship and, still as an amateur, the Öijared Ladies Open on the Swedish Golf Tour, at the time named the Telia Tour.

 She was part of the Swedish team winning the 2000 European Girls' Team Championship at home soil in Stockholm, Sweden.
 She was also part of the Swedish teams capturing the silver medal at the 2002 European Lady Junior's Team Championship and the bronze medal at the 2003 European Ladies' Team Championship.

 Sjödin played in the 2002 and 2004 Espirito Santo Trophy (World Amateur Golf Team Championships) finishing on the victorious Swedish side and as individual champion in 2004.

+College career

 Sjödin played college golf at Oklahoma State University where she won three events, the 2002 Topy Cup, the 2004 Mercedes-Benz of Bend Women's Fall Preview and 2004 Edean Ihlanfeldt Invitational.
 She was named NGCA All-America Honorable Mention from 2003 to 2004, First-Team All-American in 2005, Big 12 Newcomer of the Year and Second-Team All-Big 12 in 2003, and First-Team Academic All-American from 2003 to 2005.
 She was the NCAA individual runner-up in 2004. and named First-Team All-Big 12 in 2004 and 2005.

 Sjödin was awarded the 2005 Dinah Shore Trophy Award.
 Winners must have an overall grade point average (GPA) of at least 3.2 on a 4.0 scale, have played in at least 50% of her team's scheduled events, maintained a scoring average of 78 or less and demonstrated leadership skills and/or extraordinary community affairs work.
 She also received the 2005 Edith Cummings Munson Golf Award which goes to the student-athlete who is both an NGCA All-American Scholar and an NGCA All-American, with the award going to the highest GPA score in the event of a tie.

 Professional career

-She turned professional in 2005 and earned exempt status for the 2006 LPGA Tour season by finishing tied for 16th at the LPGA Final Qualifying Tournament.
+In 2005, Sjödin turned professional.
+She earned exempt status for the 2006 LPGA Tour season by finishing tied for 16th at the LPGA Final Qualifying Tournament.

 She led the tour in average driving distance for the 2006 season, at 284.5 yards and received a special invitation to compete in the World Long Drive Championship, where she finished seventh.

 Sjödin played in 24 majors.
 She shared the lead at the 2012 Kraft Nabisco Championship with Yani Tseng after three rounds.
 She finished the tournament tied fourth, two strokes behind Sun-Young Yoo.

+In 2012, she received Elit Sign number 138 by the Swedish Golf Federation based on world ranking achievements.

 Sjödin sustained a back injury in 2013 and retired after the 2015 LPGA Tour season.
 In 2016 she was appointed head pro at Borre Golfklubb in Horten, north of Tønsberg, Norway.